 What makes you different from other lawyers?

-Katherine is a lawyer, but also a formally trained art historian.
-She sees every creator as a trailblazer for future generations, and every creative career as a history in progress.
-Her interdisciplinary training helps her see the impact of small decisions on the longer trajectory of an artist’s career.
+I’m a lawyer, but also a formally trained art historian.
+This interdisciplinary training helps me see the impact of small decisions on the longer trajectory of an artist’s career.
+To me, every creative career is a history in progress.

 I’m not an artist – can I still work with you?

 YES!
-Half of our client relationships begin with this question.
+Half of my client relationships begin with this question.

-We practice art law.
-Artists seek our expert advice on complex legal questions.
+I practice art law.
+Artists seek my expert advice on complex legal questions.
 For example, negotiating a licensing agreement between two artists for use of a specific piece of intellectual property requires a great deal of time and individual attention.
 But most legal questions aren’t that complex.

 I don’t live in Asheville – can I still work with you?

-de Vos Devine is a digital, virtual, paperless law firm.
-We are based in North Carolina, but work with clients in many locations.
+de Vos Devine Law, PLLC is a virtual law firm.
+Our team is based in North Carolina, but we work with clients in many locations.

 Get in touch and let us know what you need.